 Technical Committee 13 of the International Electrotechnical Commission (IEC) met on 7 and 8 October 2008 in Poitiers, France.
 TC13 is concerned with standards for electricity meters and associated equipment.
 Its Chairman is Dr. Bernd Schulz (Germany) and its Secretary is Gyozo Kmethy (Hungary).
-Meetings are held at 3-4 yearly intervals to review progress and to set a future work program.
+Meetings are held at three to four yearly intervals to review progress and to set a future work programme.

 Dr. Schulz opened the meeting by referring to the changing background against which TC13 was working.
 Since the last TC13 meeting in 2005, these included, amongst other things:

 - Procurement continues to become more international as large utilities operate in several countries following deregulation

 - The latest situation with the world economy may affect investment in infrastructures and also lead to downward pressures on product prices.
 This latter must not affect product quality

 - Environmental issues and the need to conserve energy continue to be important.
 Metering is seen as a useful tool in influencing customer demand

 - Many countries are considering introducing ‘smart’ meters and TC13 will need to consider what new standards may be required in support.
 Also a new buzz term in this context was ‘smart grids’

 - As regards Europe, the EU has been enlarged creating a larger market.
 Deregulation has not proceeded as fast as expected and clarification is still needed about metering responsibilities in some Member States.

 The standards produced by TC13 must serve the needs of parties having to react to these changes and to technology developments generally.